Baltic Horizons: Ultimate 12 Days in Estonia, Latvia, and Lithuania

 Tallinn arrival

-The Lufthansa flight arrived at Tallinn Lennart Meri Airport punctually.
-Everything worked as planned—we collected our luggage and efficiently picked up the rental car, accomplishing everything within the span of just one hour.
+The Lufthansa flight touched down at Tallinn Lennart Meri Airport on schedule.
+Everything proceeded according to plan: we retrieved our luggage and swiftly picked up the rental car, completing the entire process within a mere hour.

 Overnight stay